dosisod/music/README.md

 # music
-Offline HTML music player
+Offline music player made in HTML

+Create a folder called `music/` in the same directory as the index.php

+Load your music into the `music/` folder

-PHP page loads list of songs form `music/` into a HTML page
+PHP page will now load your songs form `music/` to be played!

 ![screenshot](img/img.png)